Wilbour Papyrus: Text B

-Land Holders
+Land holders

 The most numerous occupations of plot-holders in the document are priests (making up 10.6% of the population), soldiers (8.4%), ladies (11.1%), herdsmen (7.7%), stable-masters (17.7%), farmers (8.3%), and scribes (4.3%).
 The papyrus also lists a significant number of foreigners in its population.
 It mostly lists Libyans and Near-Easterners, it is possible they were foreign mercenaries who had descendants who settled on farmland in which they obtained for serving in the military.
 In some cases we see if the person who owned the land had deceased.
 It would then say the land is being cultivated by the sons or daughters.

 Land

 The papyrus breaks the plots of land documented in Text A into four different types.
 These types are listed as ihwty, m-drt, rowdy, rmnyt.
-Ihwty were small plots held by a individual field laborers, cultivators or tenant farmers.
+Ihwty were small plots held by individual field laborers, cultivators or tenant farmers.
 M-drt were plots of land that were held collectively by more than one of this class of people, these two types of plots were generally owned by the lower or middle class.
 Rwdw meant a plot of land held by an administrator such as a priest and rmnyt were plots held by institutions like temples.
 Ihwty are thought to have been small plots privately held by individuals while the other three types seem to be larger state holdings of land that were leased to tenets.
 Ihwty were much smaller plots and had lower quality soil that were expected to produce around 100 litres/hectare (26.5 gallons/hectare) of grain while the larger plots were expected to produce as much as 3000 liters/hectare (792.5 gallons/hectare).
 Rmnyt land made up a plurality of the arable land in the document, especially those plots held by temples.
 This has allowed for Egyptologists to estimate that 13 to 18 percent of all of Ancient Egypt's farmland during the Ramesside Period was held by temples.